Proper Disposal of Household Batteries

 The Franklin County Solid Waste Management District runs free battery recycling and disposal programs.
 Most batteries should not be put in the trash.
 Free recycling and disposal is available at all Franklin County Solid Waste District transfer stations and, for those towns that don’t have a transfer station, at town hall.
 Give batteries to the transfer station attendant or place them in the special battery recycling boxes at town hall.
 There are many different types of batteries and some contain mercury and other heavy metals.
 Batteries can release mercury, cadmium or other heavy metals into the air and water, ultimately entering the food chain and posing health threats to people and the environment.
 Please read below for disposal instructions for specific battery types.

 Rechargeable batteries are found in those electronics and appliances that can be recharged, such as ipods; cell phones; cordless phones; laptop computers; power tools; some toys; some digital cameras; and rechargeable toothbrushes, razors, flashlights, and handheld vacuum cleaners.
 In addition, rechargeable batteries that can be recharged with a battery recharger should also be recycled.
 Cell phones should also be recycled in this manner.
 Rechargeable batteries and cell phones contain heavy metals and should never be thrown away; they should always be recycled.
 District transfer stations and town halls have a special “Call 2 Recycle” box for rechargeable batteries and cell phones.
 The specific batteries accepted in these boxes are: Nickel-cadmium (Ni-cad), Nickel Metal Hydride (Ni-MH), Nickel Zinc (Ni-Zn), Lithium Ion batteries (Li-ion), and Small Sealed Lead (Pb).
 These abbreviations are printed on rechargeable batteries.
-The boxes for free rechargeable battery recycling are also available at Home Depot, Lowe’s, and Radio Shack.
+The boxes for free rechargeable battery recycling are also available at Home Depot and Lowe’s.

 If you would like to cut down on the number of alkaline batteries you are using, you could purchase an inexpensive battery charger and some compatible rechargeable batteries.
 These batteries can be used and recharged over and over again, but remember to recycle them in a battery box when they cannot be charged anymore.